New GST for Hotel Industry: Room Tariff Slabs and Food Services Tax

 Conclusion

-Understanding gst for hotel industry helps hoteliers optimize pricing, billing, and compliance—while also giving guests clarity on what they’re paying for.
+Understanding gst for hotel industry helps hoteliers optimise pricing, billing, and compliance—while also giving guests clarity on what they’re paying for.
 Whether you’re running a boutique hotel or a 5-star chain, being GST-savvy keeps your business guest-ready and tax-ready.